Statement execution

 Note

-SQL Query History is stored in the ExecutedQueries.db file.
-To specify a path to the folder where this file will be stored, go to SQL Complete menu > Options > SQL Query History.
+Query History is stored in the ExecutedQueries.db file.
+To specify a path to the folder where this file will be stored, go to SQL Complete menu > Options > Query History.
 The default path is %appdata%\Devart\dbForge SQL Complete\ExecutedQueries.

 Note that this file does not store your connection passwords.